shankyty/shankyty.github.io/src/system-design-interview/chapter13/README.md

 In this setup, both clients and servers can initiate messages.

 One caveat with web sockets is that this is a persistent protocol, making the servers stateful.
 Efficient connection management is necessary when using it.
-!!! note
+> **Note**
-    leverage the initial HTTP upgrade request to pass a credential—either a self-contained JWT or a session cookie—which the server validates before establishing the secure, long-lived WebSocket connection.
+> leverage the initial HTTP upgrade request to pass a credential—either a self-contained JWT or a session cookie—which the server validates before establishing the secure, long-lived WebSocket connection.

 ## High-level design
 Although we mentioned how web sockets can be useful for exchanging messages, most other standard features of our chat can use the normal request/response protocol over HTTP.